chinjon/python_examples/_notes/py_vs_js.md

 In `python`, have not encountered a `semicolon` equivalent, yet.

+To declare a variable in `javascript`, keywords such as `var`, `let`, or `const` must be used for assignment.

+In `python`, to declare a variable a name is used without any keywords.

 ### Modules

 In `javascript` or with `node`, developers can take use of native libraries or modules.